Questions and answers: Barnsley Building Society transfer of equity

-- I got divorced two years ago.
-Foolishly I never dealt with the change the ownership from both our names to just in my name.
-I am ready to do that and so is she.
-Transfer-of-equity is presumably the way forward.
-Barnsley Building Society is willing to transfer the full equity in my name (affordability checks done).
-Does she need a lawyer?
+- I got my Decree Absolute two years ago.
+Foolishly I never got around to transfer ownership from both our names to just in my name.
+I now plan to deal with it and there are no objections.
+Transfer-of-equity is needed.
+Barnsley Building Society is happy to transfer the full equity in my name (financial checks done).
+Does she need a solicitor?

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-Caveats to be read in in addition to the above Barnsley Building Society transfer of equity Questions and Answers :
+General Advice to read in supplemental the above Barnsley Building Society transfer of equity information :

 Tax and Legal